 Exploratory well.
-A well drilled to find and produce oil or natural gas reserves not classified as proved, to find a new reservoir in a field previously found to be productive of oil or natural gas in another reservoir or to extend a known reservoir.
+A well drilled to find a new field or to find a new reservoir in a field previously found to be productive of oil or natural gas in another reservoir.
+Generally, an exploratory well is any well that is not a development well, an extension well, a service well or a stratigraphic test well.